Have you been thinking of starting a bakery business in Nigeria or a bread bakery business in Nigeria? Are you passionate about baking?

 By knowing this you will be able to focus on the snacks that sells fast thus making profits in the long run and short run.

-B. Buy your Ingredients Wholesale
+B. Buy your Baking Ingredients Wholesale

 I talked about this earlier.
 Buying your Ingredients from wholesalers saves you a lot of expenses which will in turn increase your profits.